eXpOSNitc/expos-docs/docs/roadmap/stage-17.md

     the shell.

 !!! assignment "Assignment 2"
-    </b>Use the <a href="support_tools-files/xsm-simulator.html" target="_blank"> XSM debugger</a> to print out the contents of the System Status Table and the Memory Free List after Get Free Page and Release Page functions, inside the Memory Manager module.
+    Use the [XSM debugger](../support-tools/xsm-simulator.md) to print out the contents of the System Status Table and the Memory Free List after Get Free Page and Release Page functions, inside the Memory Manager module.

 <!--<b style="color:#26A65B">Assignment 2: </b> Run the program of the previous assignment, after adding  <i>breakpoints</i> immediately after GetFreePage() function and ReleasePage() function of the memory manager module and print out in debug mode the contents of the memory free list and the system status table entries.  <i>p</i> and <i>pt</i> options of xsm debugger.
 Add another <i>breakpoint</i> just before return from the timer interrupt handler to print out the same contents.
 <br>-->